rbngtm1/AWS_Exam/part IV.md

   * Allow inbound access on port 443 for internet
     * Security group are stateful, you don't need to define the rule for outbound traffic.
 #### Create a bastion host in the public subnet and make IT admin staff use this as a jump server to backed instances to ensure secure administer of IT administrators for instances in the VPC
+#### A customer needs corporate IT governance and cost oversight of all AWS resources consumed by its divisions.
+Each division has their own AWS account and there is a need to ensure that the security policies are kept in place at the Account Level.
+How can you achieve this?
+  * Use AWS Organizations
+  * Use Service control policies
+    * SCPs allow you to define which AWS service APIs can and cannot be executed by AWS IAM enties.
+#### A company is planning on migrating their infrastructure to AWS.
+For the data stores, the company does not want to manage the underlying infrastructure.
+Which of the following would be ideal for this scenario.
+  * AWS S3
+  * AWS DynamoDB
+#### Your company has a set of resources defined in AWS.
+These resources consist of applications hosted on EC2 Instances.
+Data is stored on EBS Volumes and S3.
+The company mandates that all data should be encrypted at rest.
+How can you achieve this?
+  * Enable EBS Encryption
+  * Enable S3 server-side Encryption
+#### Your company has a set of VPC's.
+There is now a requirement to establish communication across the instances in the VPC's.
+Your supervisor has asked you to implement the VPC peering connection.
+Which of the following considerations would you keep in mind for VPC Peering.
+  * Ensuring that the VPC's don't have overlapping CIDR blocks
+  * Ensuring that no on-premise communication is required via transitive routing
 ####